 While the beaches might get packed, especially when the surf is good, that just means that you can enjoy surfing with a good group of like-minded individuals, and what could be better than that?

 Any trip to the beach is thrilling as there's so much to partake in!
 However, two of the most popular beach activities include surfing and bodyboarding.
 Both sports require a little bit of talent...

-Australia is famous for a lot of things - the wildlife, it's beautiful beaches and the legacy of Steve Irwin, to name but a few.
-But one of the things that instantly spring to mind when thinking...
+Australia is famous for a lot of things - the wildlife, its beautiful beaches and the legacy of Steve Irwin, to name but a few.
+But one of the things that instantly spring to mind when thinking about...